benhook1013/space-game/PLAN.md

 - Upgrades overlay lets players spend minerals on simple upgrades that persist between sessions, opened with a HUD button or the `U` key and pausing gameplay
-- Settings overlay with sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges, plus a reset button
+- Settings overlay with sliders for HUD, minimap, text, joystick, targeting, Tractor Aura and mining ranges, plus a reset button
 - Game works offline after the first load thanks to the service worker
 - Deterministic world-space starfield replaces the parallax background:
   - Stars spawn per chunk via Poisson-disk sampling seeded by chunk coordinates.